Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Introduction

 In $\S$\ref{sec : itinerarywpgeod} we use bounded combinatorics intervals to isolate annular subsurface along a hierarchy path.
-The twist parameter developed about an \textit{isolated annular subsurface} along a WP geodesic is comparable to the one along a fellow traveling hierarchy path.
+The twist parameter buildup about an {\it isolated annular subsurface} along a WP geodesic is comparable to the one along a fellow traveling hierarchy path.
 This together with the length-function versus twist parameter controls over uniformly bounded length WP geodesic segments we develop in $\S$\ref{sec : bddwpgeodseg} are the main technical tools in $\S$\ref{sec : itinerarywpgeod} where we prove the above theorem.

-Using the control we develop on length-functions along WP geodesic segments and by extracting limits of WP geodesic segments with narrow end invariant we provide WP geodesics with prescribed itinerary in the moduli space (Theorem \ref{thm : inftyray}).
-Itineraries of these rays mimic the combinatorial properties of hierarchy paths encoded in the end points and the associated subsurface cefficients.
-Using these rays and our constructions of pairs of laminations/markings with prescribed list of subsurface coefficients in $\S$\ref{sec : preendinv} we prove theorems \ref{thm : closed} and \ref{thm : div} in $\S$\ref{sec : examples}.
-Jeffery Brock has communicated us that he also constructs divergent WP geodesics, \cite{brockcommunication}.
-Our constructions of pairs of laminations/markings with prescribed list of subsurface coefficients in $\S$\ref{sec : preendinv} is a kind of symbolic coding for laminations using subsurface coefficients analogue of continued fraction expansions.
+Using the control we develop on length-functions along WP geodesic segments and by extracting limits of WP geodesic segments with narrow end invariant we construct WP geodesic rays with prescribed itinerary in the moduli space (Theorem \ref{thm : inftyray}).
+Itineraries of these rays mimic the combinatorial properties of hierarchy paths encoded in the end points and the associated subsurface coefficients.
+In $\S$\ref{sec : preendinv} we construct pairs of laminations or markings with prescribed list of subsurface coefficients.
+This is a kind of symbolic coding for laminations in terms of subsurface coefficients, an analogue of continued fraction expansions.
+The geodesic rays with prescribed itinerary corresponding to these laminations are used in $\S$\ref{sec : examples} to construct examples of WP geodesics with prescribed behaviors in the moduli space.
+These constructions could be considered as a kind of symbolic coding for WP geodesics.

-Fellow traveling property of hierarchy paths is a crucial part of the combinatorial frame work to control length-functions along WP geodesics.
-In $\S$\ref{sec : stablehrpath} we prove the following stability result for hierarchy paths in the pants graph of a surface \begin{thmstable}(Stable hierarchy path) Given $A>0$ there is a function $d_{A}$ such that any hierarchy path with $A-$narrow end points is $d_{A}-$stable in the pants graph. \end{thmstable} Here $d_{A}:\mathbb{R}^{\geq 1}\times \mathbb{R}^{\geq 0}\to \mathbb{R}^{\geq 0}$ is the quantifier of the stability, see Definition \ref{def : stable}.
+The fellow traveling property of hierarchy paths is a crucial part of the combinatorial frame work to control length-functions along WP geodesics.
+In $\S$\ref{sec : stablehrpath} we prove the following stability result for hierarchy paths in the pants graph of surfaces: \begin{thmstable}\textnormal{ (Stable hierarchy path)} Given $A>0$ there is a function $d_{A}$ such that any hierarchy path with $A-$narrow end points is $d_{A}-$stable in the pants graph. \end{thmstable} In the above theorem $d_{A}:\mathbb{R}^{\geq 1}\times \mathbb{R}^{\geq 0}\to \mathbb{R}^{\geq 0}$ is the quantifier of the stability (see Definition \ref{def : stable}).

-This theorem implies that the Bers pants along a WP geodesic and a hierarchy path connecting the end invariants of the geodesic uniformly fellow travel each other in the pants graph.